naftalivo/send-emailcontact-package/README.md

 ## Test Package

 To test, go to
+- run php artisan serve

-- localhost:8000 and add /emailcontact
+- in localhost:8000 and add /emailcontact

 - configure your email service data in the .env file